aspose-email/Aspose.Email-API-Reference-Tutorials/email/indonesian/java/attachments-handling/aspose-email-java-master-msg-attachments-parsing/_index.md

 - Use appropriate Java memory‑management techniques, such as garbage‑collection tuning.
 - Optimize file I/O operations to minimize latency.

-## Conclusion
-In this tutorial, we explored how to efficiently parse and save attachments from MSG files using **aspose email java**.
-We also covered embedding messages and reading embedded content.
-With these skills, you can enhance your email management processes significantly.

-### Next Steps
-- Experiment with different file types as attachments.
-- Integrate these functionalities into larger applications.

-**Call to Action**: Try implementing these solutions in your projects today!
+## Common Issues and Solutions
+- **Problem:** Attachments are not saved.
+  **Solution:** Verify that `dataDir` points to a writable folder and that the MSG file actually contains attachments.
+- **Problem:** Embedded message does not appear in the recipient’s client.
+  **Solution:** Ensure you add the attachment with a proper display name and that the inner MSG is a valid file.
+- **Problem:** Converting MSG to EML loses formatting.
+  **Solution:** Use the latest Aspose.Email version and avoid modifying the message object before calling `save`.

 ## FAQ Section
 1. **What is Aspose.Email for Java?**
    - A library that allows you to work with email formats like MSG and EML in Java applications.
 2. **How do I install Aspose.Email using Maven?**
    - Add the specified dependency to your `pom.xml`.
 3. **Can I parse attachments from emails without saving them locally?**
    - Yes, you can process attachments directly within memory.
 4. **Is it possible to embed multiple messages in one email?**
    - Absolutely!
 You can add as many embedded messages as needed.
 5. **What should I do if my embedded message isn’t displaying correctly?**
    - Ensure the attachment is added correctly and check for any formatting issues.

 ## Frequently Asked Questions